marschall-lab/project-ont-1kg/snakemake_pipelines/chimpanzee-analysis/README.md

 # Description of the Pipeline

-- Using minigraph/graphaligner, the chimp reference is aligned to the rGFA created in the graph augmentation part of the SAGA pipeline described.
+- Using minigraph, the chimp reference is aligned to the rGFA created in the graph augmentation part of the SAGA pipeline described.
 - From the alignment, the alleles traversing the bubbles are extracted and then converted into a haploid VCF.
 - The VCF is then processed into a BED file containing the information about the ancestral allele found in the chimp for each bubble.